If you love sweet food and joke about being ‘addicted’ to sugar, you’re actually not wrong.

 What sweet treats are OK?

 If you are craving something sweet, really and truly the only healthy choice is to reach for an apple or a pear.
 The more distance you can put between your episodes of sugar consumption the better.
 In fact, the best plan would be to have a ‘sugar holiday’ for a couple of weeks to decrease your cravings.

-Limit sugar, of all types, as much as possible.
+Avoid artificial sweeteners or high fructose corn syrup and limit sugar, of all types, as much as possible.

 The lesser of sugar evils!

 If you want to sweeten your food and drink, raw honey could be the answer.
 Honey = sugar, though, right?
 Well kind of… it is 70% fructose, which is also the sugar in fruit.
 The important thing with fructose consumption is moderation.
 A safe daily amount is 15 grams of fructose per day.

 Raw, unprocessed organic maple syrup is a great natural alternative too.

 Try to consume your fructose immediately before, during or after INTENSE exercise, as your body will use it directly as fuel.
 Exercise will also increase your insulin receptor sensitivity and help counteract the negative effects of fructose.

 The serious health consequences of too much sugar in our diets means that cutting sugar down, or out, is good news for your body.
 To protect health, it’s simple (note, I didn’t say easy): Eat and drink less sweet stuff.